lawrennd/old_talks/_ai/auto-ai-resolving-intellectual-debt-in-complex-systems.md

 ---
-title: "Auto AI"
-subtitle: "Resolving Intellectual Debt in Complex Systems"
+title: "Auto AI: Resolving Intellectual Debt in Complex Systems"
 abstract: >
   Machine learning solutions, in particular those based on deep learning methods, form an underpinning of the current revolution in “artificial intelligence” that has dominated popular press headlines and is having a significant influence on the wider tech agenda.